camunda/camunda-docs/docs/self-managed/platform-deployment/kubernetes-helm.md

   - **Zeebe Gateway**: Deploys the standalone Zeebe Gateway with two replicas.
   - **Operate**: Deploys Operate, which connects to an existing Elasticsearch.
   - **Tasklist**: Deploys the Tasklist component to work with user tasks.
-  - **Indentity**: Deploys the Identity component which is responsible for authentication and authorization.
+  - **Identity**: Deploys the Identity component which is responsible for authentication and authorization.
   - **Elasticsearch**: Deploys an Elasticsearch cluster with two nodes.

 ![Charts](assets/ccsm-helm-charts.png)